garrandall/popular-music-data/tracks/tell-me-if-you-still-care-the-s-o-s--band.md

 Listen to my heart beat... for you, baby
 (Tell me) if you still care about me
 Do you feel the same way too?
-Tell me (Ooh, tell me) if you still care about me Baby, I still care
+Tell me (Oh tell me) if you still care about me
+Baby, I still care
 Tell me (Tell me) if you still care about me
 Baby, you're my number one